Egypt–Libya relations: Post-War

 Egypt welcomed the announcement of the Government of National Unity, and shortly afterwards in February 2021, Libyan Prime Minister Abdul Hamid Dbeibeh visited Cairo and met with Egyptian President Abdel Fattah el-Sisi, who voiced his support for the new government and expressed Egypt's "readiness to provide its expertise and experience in serving the Libyan people, in a way that contributes to putting Libya on the right track."
+In April 2021, Egypt sent two tons of medical aid to Libya, following a meeting between the leader of the Libyan armed forces and the President of Egypt.
+Also in April 2021, Egypt said that direct flights to Libya will be resumed on 21 April.
 In July 2021, The Chairman of the Libyan Presidential Council Mohamed al-Menfi was invited to attend the inauguration of a major Egyptian Navy base on the Mediterranean with President Sisi.

 During 2021, multiple meetings of the Egyptian-Libyan joint higher committee were held in both Libya and Egypt, the most notable of which was the one held in September, in which 14 memoranda of understanding (MoUs) and six executive agreements in several fields were signed.
 One of the MoUs was in the manpower sector, aimed at providing Libya with 1 million Egyptian workers to participate in the reconstruction efforts.

-On September 30, Cairo International Airport received its first Libyan flight after a 7-year hiatus.
+On 30 September 2021, Cairo International Airport received its first Libyan flight after a 7-year hiatus.

+In December 2022, Egypt's President Abdel Fattah El-Sisi issued a presidential decree that demarcated Egypt's maritime borders with Libya, seemingly cutting off thousands of square kilometers of Libya's maritime zone.
+This unilateral action, taken without prior consultation with Libya, was rejected by the United Nations-recognized Libyan Government of National Unity (GNU), as well as Eastern Libya's authorities led by General Khalifa Haftar.
+Both factions in Libya, which often have conflicting interests, united in condemnation of Egypt's move, highlighting the decree's violation of international law and Libyan sovereignty.

+A meeting held in Washington in February 2023, involving representatives from the United States, Britain, Egypt, France, Germany, Italy, Qatar, Turkey, and the United Arab Emirates, aimed at addressing Libya's political deadlock.
+The meeting explored the possibility of leveraging the recent thaw in Egyptian-Turkish relations to advance stability in Libya.
+According to The Washington Institute, the reconciliation between Egypt and Turkey could have significant implications for Libya's political landscape, offering a path toward resolving the country's longstanding internal divisions.

+In November 2025, Egypt called for the adoption of a "comprehensive approach" to resolving the Libyan crisis, an approach that takes into account all political, economic, security, and social dimensions, emphasizing the need not to focus on a single path, in order to address the root causes of the crisis and contribute to establishing lasting stability in Libya and throughout the region.